CogitatorTech/gaggle/README.md

 -- Get extension version
 select gaggle_version();

--- List files in the dataset
+-- List files in the dataset (recursively)
--- (Note that if the datasets is not downloaded, it will be downloaded and cached) select * from gaggle_ls('habedi/flickr-8k-dataset-clean') limit 5;
+-- (Note that if the datasets is not downloaded, it will be downloaded and cached) select * from gaggle_ls('habedi/flickr-8k-dataset-clean', true) limit 5;

 -- Read a Parquet file from the local cache using a prepared statement prepare rp as select * from read_parquet(?) limit 10;